xoseperez/eeprom_rotate/README.md

 The library exposes a set of new methods to configure the sector rotating and performing other special actions:

-#### void size(uint8_t size)

-Set the sector pool size the library will use.
-The default value is 1.
-The valid range is from 1 to 10.
-It must be called before the `begin` method.

-#### uint8_t size()

-Returns the number of sectors used to rotate EEPROM.

-#### void offset(uint8_t offset)

-Define the offset in the sector where the special auto-increment and CRC values will be stored.
-The default value is 0.
-This special data uses 3 bytes of space in the emulated EEPROM memory buffer.
+#### bool backup(uint32_t sector) | bool backup()

+Backups the current data to the given sector.
+If no sector is specified the base sector will be used.
+See also the `rotate` method.

 #### uint8_t base()

 Returns the base sector.
 Note that sectors in use are those N sectors before the base sector, including the base sector.
 If base sector is 1019 and sector pool size is 4, these sectors will be 1019, 1018, 1017 and 1016.

+#### uint8_t current()

+Returns the sector index whose contents match those of the EEPROM memory buffer.

+#### void dump(Stream & debug, uint32_t sector) | void dump(Stream & debug)

+Dumps the EEPROM data to the given stream in a human-friendly way.
+If no sector is specified it will dump the data for the current sector.

 #### uint8_t last()